why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 Most Linux distributions use the same "base" partition scheme:

 * a _bootloader partition_, hosting a small program called a _bootloader_, whose purpose is to take over from the UEFI/BIOS of your computer and set up the initial conditions for your operating system to get running
-* a main _data partition_ (or _OS partition_), which is where the operating system (i.e. _Leap_), optionnally along with your personal user data, will be installed)
+* a main _data partition_ (or _OS partition_), which is where the operating system (i.e. _Leap_) is installed, optionnally along with your personal user data.
 * (recommended but not necessary) a swap partition of the size of your machine's RAM, + 1 GB

 If you are not interested in keeping whatever data or operating system is installed on the target machine, you can simply proceed with the base partition scheme.
 In that cases, simply run the installer and, on the _Disk_ screen, pick the _Suggested Partitioning_ option, and accept all recommendations there.

 Chances are, however, that you will want to install Leap on a disk with an already functional operating system (i.e. Windows, macOS, or another Linux distribution).
 Or that you will want to install more operating systems alongside _Leap_ easily and reliably in the future.
 These families of scenarios require some extra steps with respect ot to the "base" partition scheme above.
 #### Installing Leap alongside preexistent Windows partitions
 If you have Windows installed already, you are likely to have the following (physical) partitions already: